Stifel Maintains Badger Meter (BMI) Hold Recommendation

 What are Other Shareholders Doing?

+IPDP - Dividend Performers ETF holds 3K shares representing 0.01% ownership of the company.

-New York State Common Retirement Fund holds 22K shares representing 0.07% ownership of the company.
-In it's prior filing, the firm reported owning 21K shares, representing an increase of 4.15%.
-The firm increased its portfolio allocation in BMI by 15.15% over the last quarter.
+Montanaro Asset Management holds 106K shares representing 0.36% ownership of the company.
+In it's prior filing, the firm reported owning 116K shares, representing a decrease of 9.48%.
+The firm increased its portfolio allocation in BMI by 97,265.78% over the last quarter.

-Voya Investment Management holds 18K shares representing 0.06% ownership of the company.
-In it's prior filing, the firm reported owning 17K shares, representing an increase of 5.28%.
-The firm increased its portfolio allocation in BMI by 196.57% over the last quarter.
+Allspring Global Investments Holdings holds 1K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 8.45%.
+The firm increased its portfolio allocation in BMI by 14.09% over the last quarter.

-Tudor Investment Corp Et Al holds 24K shares representing 0.08% ownership of the company.
-In it's prior filing, the firm reported owning 30K shares, representing a decrease of 23.86%.
-The firm decreased its portfolio allocation in BMI by 12.70% over the last quarter.
+Vontobel Holding holds 18K shares representing 0.06% ownership of the company.
+In it's prior filing, the firm reported owning 19K shares, representing a decrease of 5.82%.
+The firm decreased its portfolio allocation in BMI by 80.71% over the last quarter.

-Bnp Paribas Arbitrage holds 12K shares representing 0.04% ownership of the company.
-In it's prior filing, the firm reported owning 24K shares, representing a decrease of 109.40%.
-The firm decreased its portfolio allocation in BMI by 45.87% over the last quarter.
+Rodgers Brothers holds 98K shares representing 0.34% ownership of the company.
+In it's prior filing, the firm reported owning 100K shares, representing a decrease of 1.17%.
+The firm increased its portfolio allocation in BMI by 10.03% over the last quarter.

 What is the Fund Sentiment?

-There are 631 funds or institutions reporting positions in Badger Meter.
-This is an increase of 64 owner(s) or 11.29% in the last quarter.
-Average portfolio weight of all funds dedicated to BMI is 0.26%, an increase of 35.42%.
-Total shares owned by institutions decreased in the last three months by 0.86% to 28,205K shares.
-The put/call ratio of BMI is 0.74, indicating a bullish outlook.
+There are 634 funds or institutions reporting positions in Badger Meter.
+This is an increase of 59 owner(s) or 10.26% in the last quarter.
+Average portfolio weight of all funds dedicated to BMI is 0.26%, an increase of 38.14%.
+Total shares owned by institutions decreased in the last three months by 1.56% to 28,160K shares.
+The put/call ratio of BMI is 1.08, indicating a bearish outlook.

 Badger Meter Background Information